sbt/website/src/reference/01-General-Info/04-Bintray-For-Plugins.md

 addSbtPlugin("me.lessis" % "bintray-sbt" % "$bintray_sbt_version$")
 ```

+Next, we'll look at two scenarios: a simple build consisting of a single project, and a multi-project build.
+In both scenarios, ensure your project has a valid license specified, as well as unique name and organization.

+#### Single-Project Build Scenario
-Next, ensure your `build.sbt` file has the following settings
+Here is how your build's main `build.sbt` file might look:

 ```scala
 version := "0.1.0" // change to suit